Pompeo says U.S. trying to level the playing field with China

 Blok said that while the Dutch want to align policies with their allies, every country must make its own security decisions.

-“A team of experts is looking into the safety considerations surrounding the 5G auction,” he said.
-Changes in the 5G auction process could be announced as soon as this summer, he said.
+“A team of experts is looking into the safety considerations surrounding the 5G auction,” he said, adding that changes in the 5G auction process could be announced as soon as this summer.

-Reporting by David Brunnstrom and Bart Meijer; Writing by Anthony Deutsch and Toby Sterling, Editing by Raissa Kasolowsky, William Maclean
+Reporting by David Brunnstrom and Bart Meijer; Writing by Anthony Deutsch and Toby Sterling, Editing by Catherine Evans